Skip to content

 • What is the outer transport?

-For example, GRE carries an inner packet across an outer IP path.
+GRE carries an inner packet across an outer IP path.
 VXLAN carries an inner Ethernet frame across an outer IP/UDP path.
 LISP carries endpoint traffic by mapping endpoint identifiers to routing locators.
+A VRF keeps inner traffic separate by using a separate routing table on the same device.

 High-yield comparison

-When a virtualization problem appears, do not start by memorizing commands.
+Do not start with memorized commands.
 Start by finding the boundary.

 Original endpoint traffic